KerasKorea/KerasObjectDetector/README.md

 ## <a name="Quick-Start">Quick Start</a>
 <!-- used by inference -->
-You can test your image a [Quick Start](https://github.com/KerasKorea/KerasObjectDetector/blob/develop/SSD_inference.ipynb) :)
+You can test your own image with a [Quick Start](https://github.com/KerasKorea/KerasObjectDetector/blob/develop/SSD_inference.ipynb) :)

 ## <a name="Dependencies">Dependencies</a>
 |Name|Version(Min)|